 - the heavy duty J hook – this is fixed to the wall and is the mate for the heavy duty hanger fixed to the frame.
 It provides the secure structure over which the D ring or loop is hung.

 Hanging artwork in a home is more complicated than it sounds.
 This article should hopefully explain to you why you should use heavy duty picture hangers and how to attach them to a frame.
-Here are the most critical factors you must know when hanging a heavy frame:

 So, what exactly qualifies one as a “heavy” picture?

 - one which you wouldn’t think twice about trying to hang without an extra pair of hands.
 The issue is not whether you can lift it.
 It’s about whether you have the strength and motor control in your upper body to execute a maneuver to hook it onto the wall on two sides, while holding it above your head.

 - one that you would struggle to hang by yourself because of size or weight then you ought to be thinking seriously about heavy duty hanging hardware.

 Hanging is basically as good as the weakest point within the apparatus and the level of tension placed on any weaknesses.
 Thus, in general it’s advisable not to use wire and d rings for very heavy pictures because it’s been known for the wire to create a lot of strain that in turns pulls a one screw D ring out of the back of the frame, and the picture comes crashing down.

 Heavy duty hanging hardware prevents pictures falling off the wall.
 There’s no chain or wire involved which might unravel or pull out from the back of the frame.
 You are also not reliant on one screw on either side.
 Hanging hardware also prevents uneven frames.